quira-org/README-Template/README.md

 ##  :wrench: Development
 If you want other people to contribute to this project, this is the section, make sure you always add this.

-### :notebook: Pre-Requisites
-List all the pre-requisites the system needs to develop this project.
-- A tool
-- B tool

 ###  :nut_and_bolt: Development Environment
 Write about setting up the working environment for your project.